HL7/fhir-patient-correction/input/pagecontent/specification.md

 ### Communication with Task

-A patient request for correction is initiated by creating a Communication resource.
-This results in the creation of a Task ([Patient Correction Task](StructureDefinition-patient-correction-task.html)) resource, which can be used to track the status of the request.
+A patient request for correction is initiated by creating a [Patient Correction Communication](StructureDefinition-patient-correction-communication.html) resource.
+This results in the creation of a [Patient Correction Task](StructureDefinition-patient-correction-task.html) resource, which can be used to track the status of the request.
 The **about** field of the Communication will be empty for the initial Communication, but subsequent Communications will point to the initial Communication for the correction request in the about field. contains a reference to the Task.